Tangsang2003/web-development/reactjs/README.md

   - A `<h1>` is generated saying either Good Morning, Good Afternoon or Good Evening accordint to user's time.
   - Inline styling is applied to color titles according to time.
   - Style for the title has been added from stylesheet.

+## 15.4 ReactJS components
+- Components allows us to break a webpage into parts or to make the code more modular.
+- We can make separate `.jsx` files or a function that returns the HTML elements that we want to render using `ReactDOM.render()`.
+- For, example [here](./react-components/src/), we have created two components `Heading.jsx` and `List.jsx`.
+Both of them have functions that returns the required HTML elements.
+- Then, by importing the components, it is like defining custom HTML elements, we can put them into our webpage structure in `ReactDom.render()`.
+- To make code even modular, instead of importing everything in `index.js`, we create an `App.jsx` that will import all the separate components and then sends the required components to the `index.js`, so that the whole page can be rendered with just `<App />`.